section-engineering-education/engineering-education/articles/transgan-a-transformer-based-gan-architecture/index.md

 1. Data augmentation

-The type of data augmentation they use is borrowed from this [paper](https://arxiv.org/pdf/2006.10738.pdf), highlighting different augmentation techniques for GANs.
+The type of data augmentation they use is borrowed from this [paper](https://arxiv.org/pdf/2006.10738.pdf).
+It highlights different augmentation techniques for GANs.
 Given that transformers don't have locality bias built into their architecture as CNNs do, they tend to need a lot more data.
 Data augmentation helps get around this problem by producing more data from the same dataset.

 2. Co-training with Self-Supervised Auxiliary Task